moleculerjs/moleculer/ROADMAP.md

 - [x] add nodeID to EVENT package and it will be the 3rd param in event handlers

 - [ ] handleExceptions: true option
 	Catch unhandled exceptions and send an event with details.
-Can be catch in metrics, alert or logger services
+Can be catch in metrics, alert or logger services ([example](https://github.com/winstonjs/winston/blob/master/lib/winston/exception.js))

-- [ ] move heart-beat handling to `Transit` class.
+- [x] move heart-beat handling to `Transit` class.

 - [x] meta in context which will be transported. (for user, session, state...etc)